 Unlike the Waterfall model, the development team ultimately decides at the beginning of a sprint (or iteration) what can be accomplished in the timeframe and sets out to build a series of features, delivering working software that can be installed in a production environment at the end of the sprint.
 Since Agile software development methods (such as Dynamic Systems Development Method- DSDM) are flexible, most are suitable for method tailoring – where development teams can adapt the flow to meet the needs of the product.

-The Agile Lifecycle
+The Agile Lifecycle and Its Methodologies

 The Agile Process Flow

-- Retirement - End-of-life activities, including customer notification and migration
+- Retirement: End-of-life activities, including customer notification and migration.

-Agile Software Development Lifecycle
+Agile Software Development Workflow

 A typical iteration process flow can be visualized as follows: